mdi-chevron-left Glossary Asset

 1. What are the different types of assets?

-A: An asset provides future economic benefits, while an expense is a cost that is consumed almost immediately or within the current accounting period, offering no ongoing financial benefit.
+A: An asset provides future economic benefits, while an expense is a cost that is consumed almost immediately or within the current accounting period.

 View Glossary Writing a Business Plan?